liliththecatpire/cfg/README.md

 <ins>*for a comfy git(lab/hub) experience*</ins>, use **glab** and **github-cli**

-### "running a certain electron app under wayland" flags (ew)
+### element & discord launch flags

-electron is utter shit, and i absolutely hate it, but gotta use it because of a few apps.
+electron is yuck, and i absolutely hate it, but gotta use it because of a few apps
-these are the flags i stuff inside an extra .desktop entry just to fucking launch it

 ```
 --enable-features=VaapiVideoDecodeLinuxGL,OverlayScrollbar,WaylandWindowDecorations,WebRTCPipeWireCapturer --use-gl=angle --use-angle=gl --ozone-platform=wayland --enable-wayland-ime